 How To Protect Against It: “If the device [you’re pairing with] is giving you the standard 0000 code, it’s vulnerable,” he says.
 “But, if it gives you a unique code I’m ok with it.”

-What It Is: The 2 main ways that hackers get into your unsecured cam is by either a) Google dorking (not as sexy as it sounds) or b) Downloading user manuals (yes, the same manual you just used to secure your router).
+What It Is: The two main ways that hackers get into your unsecured baby cam is by either Google dorking (not as sexy as it sounds) or downloading user manuals (yes, the same manual you just used to secure your router).

 - Dorking.
 This is just using regular Google searches to find open cams.
 For instance, if a D-Link camera always has a URL of Dlink + camera number, hackers can do some quick math and search for more open URLs.